GKO95/GKO95.github.io/_docs/programming/en/PRGMING_C.md

 The latter method is possible due to the characteristic where calling an array itself returns the memory address of the first element.
 Incrementing the pointer will shift to the next element since the memory is allocated in sequence.

 ## Entry Point
-The entry point is the startup function where program execution begins; C language is the `main()` function and does not need forward declaration nor needs to be called.
+An entry point is the startup function where program execution begins; C language is the `main()` function and does not need forward declaration nor needs to be called.
 There can be only one entry point in the project; having more than one entry point or none will result in an error.

 ```c
 /* C LANGUAGE ENTRY POINT: main() */